epictitus/crunch-fitness/cr-db/README.md

 I would first factor the ad-hoc code for comparing and graphing education vs. salary into a separate function.

-The first parameter would be pre-filtered numpy record array, the same as I what I created with my filtering code.
+The first parameter would be a pre-filtered numpy record array, the same as I what I created with my filtering code.
 The function could make an assumption that the first column in the record array is the x-axis category values, and the second column is the y-axis scalar values.

-The second parameter would be CategoryColumn instance, replacing the reference to ``CATEGORY_FORMAL_EDUCATION`` in the ad-hoc code.
+The second parameter would be a CategoryColumn instance, replacing the reference to ``CATEGORY_FORMAL_EDUCATION`` in the ad-hoc code.

 There would be an output filename parameter, and parameters for title and